-The Department of Corrections (DOC) supports inmates maintaining ties with family, friends, and the community, and per DOC Policy 450.200 Telephone Use by Offenders, will provide inmates access to telephones and reasonably priced telephone services.
+The Department of Corrections (DOC) supports incarcerated individuals maintaining ties with family, friends, and the community, and per DOC 450.200 Telephone Use by Incarcerated Individuals, will provide incarcerated individuals access to telephones and reasonably priced telephone services.

 - Eligibility & Requirements